wangkanai/wangkanai/Responsive/README.md

 ### Responsive Tag Helpers

-The next exciting feature add in [wangkanai.detection 3.0](https://github.com/wangkanai/Detection/pull/301) is Tag Helpers.
+The next exciting feature is Tag Helpers.
 This make you able to use the same view and just show/hide specific part of the views to the client base upon their type, this include Device, Browser, Platform, Engine, and Crawler that our detection resolver could determine from the resolver parsing services.

 ```razor